DE-RSTC: A rational secure two-party computation protocol based on direction entropy: Simulations and results

-Table \ref{tab:The comparison of protocol.} shows the comparison of the RSTC in the proposed scheme and the existing RSMC.
+The table \ref{tab:The comparison of protocol.} shows the comparison of the RSTC in the proposed scheme and the existing RSMC.
 Comparing from the privacy, fairness and utility.
-Here, “Yes” satisfies the performance and “No” dissatisfies the performance.
+Here, "Yes" satisfies the performance and "No" dissatisfies the performance.

 We leverage game theory to propose the direction entropy-based solution.
-Our protocol realize the fairness, privacy of RSTC.
+Our protocol realize the privacy and fairness of RSTC.
+Based on TTP, the protocol proposed by Ah-Fat et al. \cite{22} also achieves fairness, but due to the existence of TTP, this will lead to leakage of the privacy of the agreement.
 Wang et al. \cite{20} construct the player's utility function through information entropy, and use belief to solve the player's fairness problem.
 Zhang et al. \cite{21} pre-deposit deposits and construct agreements to make players choose honest strategies to achieve the fairness of the agreement.
-Based on $TTP$, the protocol proposed by Ah-Fat et al. \cite{22} also achieves fairness, but due to the existence of $TTP$, this will lead to leakage of the privacy of the agreement.
 Different from these protocols, our protocol constructs a utility function through mutual information, and is based on directional entropy to ensure the fairness of the protocol.
 In addition, both players reach a Nash equilibrium when the channel capacity is reached.